jidongbsu/cs333/labs/dns/README.md

 FAKENEWS.com IP address (as of today, 05/24/2022): 188.126.71.216 (you can use ping command to confirm it)

-Explanation: '--spoofip raw' means to spoof at IP4/IP6 level, as opposed to spoof at the data link layer.
+**Explanation**: '--spoofip raw' means to spoof at IP4/IP6 level, as opposed to spoof at the data link layer.
 In other words, spoof IP addresses, instead of spoof MAC addresses.

 this screenshot shows the actual command: